Have you noticed how bluebells can quietly remind us about being there, just as things are?

 1 thing you can taste

 There is no rush, no need to complete it.
-Just lt your attention rest gently on what's already there.
-Sometimes this is enough to quieten the head noise and bring you back to something simple and steady.
+Just let your attention rest gently on what's already there.
+Sometimes this is enough to quieten the head noise and bring you back to something simple, steady and present.

 Perhaps dip into "The Salt Path" by Raynor Wynn and gently explore the idea of continuance and allowing.

-If something here stayed with you, linger a little longer and if you'd like a quiet, safe space to explore what's been circling, you're very welcome here.
+If something here stayed with you and you'd like a quiet, safe space to explore what's been circling, you're very welcome here.

 Go back